KatharaFramework/VFTGen/README.md

 - `servers_for_rack`: used to specify the number of servers for each leaf (considered as Top of Rack)

+- `pods`: used to specify the number of pods in the fabric (if not specified the maximum number of pods is used)

+- `leaf_spine_parallel_links`: used to specify the number of parallel links between a leaf and a spine

+- `spine_tof_parallel_links`: used to specify the number of parallel links between a spine and a tof

+- `ring_parallel_links`: used to specify the number of parallel links between two tofs connected between tof rings

 - `protocol`:
     - `bgp` (uses the FRR implementation)